-I’m a writer, editor, researcher, and historian based in Los Angeles.
 I write about the history of popular music, music industries, performance, gender, and culture.
 My particular area of expertise is singers and singing: I’m interested in how people learn to sing, what the sounds of singers voices have meant to listeners across historical periods, and how singing is connected to the way that people understand race and gender.
 My writing has appeared in Hippo Reads, The Toast, the Oxford University Press Blog, American Music Review, and other publications.
-I have taught classes on music, gender, and writing for UCLA’s Musicology Department and Music Industry Program, and UCLA Extension’s Osher Lifelong Learning Institute.
+I’ve taught classes on music, gender, and writing for UCLA’s Musicology Department and Music Industry Program, and UCLA Extension’s Osher Lifelong Learning Institute.

-I am currently the Program and Research Developer at the UCLA Center for the Study of Women (CSW).
-In that role, I oversee our research initiatives, student-focused and public programs, and publication projects.
+I am currently the Project Specialist at the Faculty of Arts and Science Dean’s Office at Yale.
+Previously, I was the Program and Research Developer at the UCLA Center for the Study of Women (CSW).

-My current book project, under contract with Oxford University Press, is about girl singers in England in the mid-1960s.
-I explore how performers like Dusty Springfield, Cilla Black, Lulu, Sandie Shaw, Marianne Faithfull, Millie Small, P.P.
+My current book project, Freedom Girls: Voicing Femininity in 1960s Pop, will be published by Oxford University Press in 2021.
+In it, I explore how performers like Dusty Springfield, Cilla Black, Lulu, Sandie Shaw, Marianne Faithfull, Millie Small, P.P.
 Arnold and others used their singing voices to respond to and create new ideas about what it meant to be a young woman during the so-called “Swinging Sixties.”
 This project is based on deep dives into the archival record: I draw on teen magazines, the music press, oral histories, records and scripts from TV and radio, television footage, sound recordings, and more to reconstruct how the sounds of young women’s voices inspired new possibilities–and new anxieties–during a time of social change.